5 Best Cities for Fall Travel

 Add one of these fun cities to your fall travel itinerary.

 Every October, you can also see rowers cut through the waters in slender skiffs.
-One of Boston's most popular events, the Head of the Charles Regatta draws more than 8,000 athletes to the city to compete in what is the world’s largest 2-day rowing race.
+One of Boston's most popular events, the Head of the Charles Regatta draws more than 8,000 athletes to the city to compete in what is the world’s largest two-day rowing race.
 In the autumn, Boston's football, hockey and basketball teams start to heat up, too, as students return to the dozens of metro area colleges.
-Grab tickets to a Patriots or Bruins game -- football and hockey reign supreme this time of year.
-And make sure to plan a visit to coincide with Columbus Day; Boston’s Italian North End neighborhood puts on a massive celebration, with a parade, live music and family activities.
+Grab tickets to a Patriots or Bruins game — football and hockey reign supreme this time of year.

 Because Savannah is known for its genteel gardens, squares and mansions, plan to spend a fair share of time outside.
 A good bet is to explore the city via a Savannah Tour of Homes and Gardens walking tour, which takes visitors through many of the city's gorgeous historic homes.
 Set the creepy mood on a Blue Orb Tours walking ghost tour.
 Or get close to the dead with a visit to the Bonaventure Cemetery, the setting for the famed book, Midnight in the Garden of Good and Evil.
 The moss-covered graves are the final resting places of Confederate soldiers, generals, plantation owners and scions of wealthy families.